 Some fruits have been cultivated in Japan for many centuries, and they received an original name in Kanji or Hiragana.
 Others, which were brought from other countries, gained their names based on the original name using Katakana.

-If you have a bit of knowledge in English or other languages, you will notice that some names are derived from English, such as Orenji (orange) / Banana (banana).
+If you have a bit of knowledge in English or other languages, you will notice that some names are derived from English, such as Orenji (orange) and Banana (banana).
+That katakana spelling is often the first hint that the fruit arrived later.

 Other ways to say fruit in Japanese are:

-- 果物 (kajitsu) – this is the most common word in Japanese to refer to fruits in general.
-It is composed of the characters 果 (ka), which means “fruit” or “fruiting body,” and 物 (mono), which means “thing” or “object.”
+- 果物 (kudamono) — this is the most common word in Japanese to refer to fruits in general.
+It is composed of the characters 果 (ka), which means “fruit,” and 物 (mono), which means “thing.”
+The spoken reading is kudamono, not kajitsu.

-- 果実 (kajitsu) – this word means “fruit” or “fruiting body” in a more scientific or botanical sense, referring to the reproductive organ of the plant that contains the seeds.
+- 果実 (kajitsu) — this word means “fruit” in a more scientific or botanical sense, referring to the part of the plant that holds the seeds.
+Useful on labels; stiff if you are just buying a snack.

 List of fruits in Japanese